bt-IRI/UEDP/Original File Conversions/2021 File Conversions/README.md

 Code to convert all of the original PDF files to the '.csv' files linked above can be found in [UEDP 2021 Conversion Code](...).
 Both the UGD2021_Conversion.R and UGD2021_Conversion_Driver.R are required to execute and produce the UEDP's team's conversions of the 2021 data.

+## Instructions:
+1. Download both .R files (UGD2021_Conversion.R and UGD2021_Conversion_Driver.R) and store these in the same folder.
+2. Open UGD2021_Conversion.R and run the code under "1.
+PDF FILE DOWNLOADS & LOOKUP DATAFRAME FOR CONVERSION."
+3. Run the code under "Other 2021 file downloads" if you wish to download and convert the list of nullified polling stations.
+(District Tally Sheet Converstion to be added to this code soon!)
+4. Ensure that all R packaged under "Notes on Driver" are installed and that the environment for rJava is set correctly.
+5. Run remaining code to convert station results PDFs and the nullified polling stations PDF.
+The code will write the conversions as .csv files.

 ## Package Citations:
 The following R packages were instrumental in the UEDP's conversion of the 2021 General Election results.
 * Thomas J. Leeper (2018). tabulizer: Bindings for Tabula PDF Table Extractor Library.
 R package version 0.2.2.